D34DC3N73R/netdata-glibc/README.md

  - Container name resolution no longer requires the host docker PGID and mounting docker.sock.
 Instead this is handled by [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that connections are restricted to read-only access.
 For more information check out the [Netdata Docker Installation Page](https://github.com/netdata/netdata/tree/master/packaging/docker).

 ### Override Directory
 Netdata now has override support built into their docker images.
 See [Configure Agent Containers](https://learn.netdata.cloud/docs/agent/packaging/docker#configure-agent-containers) for more information.
 Vi is the default editor, but I like nano so this image includes nano.
-Use it with `./edit-config --editor nano <filename of the config to edit>`.
+Use it with `./edit-config --editor nano <config filename>`.

 ### Notes
 - Netdata collects [anonymous statistics](https://docs.netdata.cloud/docs/anonymous-statistics/).
 If you wish to opt-out, set the envionrment varible `DO_NOT_TRACK=1`.